Tracking performance in Shopify becomes more difficult every year because of user privacy protections from browsers and ad blockers.

 Example: an “add_to_cart” event and send value, currency and item_id parameters.

 II.
-In your server container add Facebook API tag from the template gallery.
+In your server container add Meta API tag from the template gallery.
 Select override in Event Name Setup Method and the event type AddToCart.
 Fill in your:

 III.
 Fill in the custom data that we decided to pass to Facebook.
 For these parameters, we will also need to make variables, but now in a server container with the type of variable “event data”.

 1. Open the web and server GTM containers debugger and click through your site.
-In the server GTM container, you should see events fired by Facebook conversion API Tag.
+In the server GTM container, you should see events fired by the Facebook Conversions API tag.

 2. You can test this event inside the Facebook testing tool as well.

-Overall, Shopify users have a variety of options when it comes to integrating Facebook’s conversion API.
+Overall, Shopify users have various options when it comes to integrating Facebook’s conversion API.
 We’ve discussed each possibility thoroughly and explored how to deploy the Facebook conversion API for Shopify using the Stape Server Google Tag Manager app.

-Shopify users should take the time to review their own business needs and use cases before determining which integration is best for them.
-Then, whether you choose a manual solution or rely on automation, implementing the Facebook conversion API will provide your company with additional insights into customer behaviors, help optimize campaigns, and deliver more engaging experiences for your customers.
+Take the time to review your business needs and use cases before determining which integration is best for you.
+Then, whether you choose a manual solution or rely on automation, implementing the Meta Conversions API will give your company additional insights into customer behaviors, help optimize campaigns, and deliver more engaging experiences for your customers.

 Click Try for free and check all the solutions and benefits of Stape at no cost!